VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 Query
 +++++++

-	Query panel has a selector with last 10 successful queries, Query, Stop buttons and progress indicator.
+	Query panel has a selector with recent query history, Preview, Query, Stop buttons and a progress indicator.

+	Query history selector items list contains as the last elements node's own sample queries.

+	Preview button sends HEAD request, displaying reported count header values.

+	Query button submits the query for actual data retrieval.

 	Since document size is unknown during download, progress indicator just steps every 5000 lines of incoming XML document and gets full when document is fully loaded and processed.

-	If any error occurs during query, error message appears, then stack trace is printed to the stdout for the detailed information.
+	Any problem occured during the query will be indicated with popup messages.
+Detalied information and warnings are printed to Console log.

 .. _keywords: